x509cert/AzureKeyVault/README.md

 - Install-Package Azure.Security.KeyVault.Keys
 - Install-Package Azure.Identity

-You need to create a KeyVault in Azure and grant the account you'll use the ability to create and read a key as well as encrypt.
+You need to create a KeyVault in Azure and grant the account you'll use the ability to create and read a key as well as encrypt/decrypt.
 If you're a subscription owner or contributor, then you'll be fine.

 This code was created and used .NET 4.7.2.
 I have not tested it with other versions.